4. Climate Mitigation

 Increasing carbon removal from the atmosphere can be done both naturally and with man-made technology.
 Naturally, requires decreasing the amount of deforestation while increasing reforestation and the land area of wetlands and other marshlands.
 Current technologies to remove carbon from the atmosphere include carbon capture and storage – a method for removing CO2 and storing it underground in rock formations.
 Technologies like this are quite expensive, but increased private funding and increasing the market for products created using stored CO2 can help offset these costs and promote this and the development of other technologies.

 Current global mitigation efforts are not on track to meet the climate goals set by the Paris Agreement.
-It is estimated that greenhouse gas emissions must be cut 43% by 2030, compared to 2019 levels, to limit temperature rise to 1.5°C by 2100.
-Findings in 2023 suggest that current mitigation efforts will reduce emissions about 2% below 2019 levels by 2030.
+It is estimated that by 2030, greenhouse gas emissions must be cut to 43% below 2019 levels to limit temperature rise to 1.5°C by 2100.
+Findings in 2023 suggest that current mitigation efforts will reduce emissions to 2% below 2019 levels by 2030.
 So, while the world is projected to reach peak emissions at some point this decade, emissions will not drop as quickly as needed to meet the Paris Agreement goal unless more mitigation efforts are enacted.

 As the world moves forward and works to combat climate change, it is important that mitigation efforts are implemented in a way that is compatible with improving human welfare and promoting sustainable development.
 The unequal impacts of climate change must be addressed as part of the mitigation efforts.